My Brilliant Career (film): Home media

 Blue Underground released My Brilliant Career in a two-disc special edition DVD in 2005.
 A Blu-ray edition was subsequently issued by Blue Underground in 2009.

 In 2018, the Australian National Film and Sound Archive restored the film, and this restoration was subsequently issued on DVD and Blu-ray in 2019 by the U.S. home media company the Criterion Collection.

 Legacy

 My Brilliant Career has been noted by film historians as a part of the Australian New Wave of cinema.
-In a retrospective essay celebrating the film's inclusion in the Criterion Collection, film scholar Carrie Rickey notes that both the film and its source novel alive have "become part of Australian identity."
+In a retrospective essay celebrating the film's inclusion in the Criterion Collection, film scholar Carrie Rickey notes that both the film and its source novel have "become part of Australian identity."

 Though Judy Davis received critical acclaim for her performance, director Gillian Armstrong stated that Davis was never fond of the film and disliked her character.